openmultiplayer/web/docs/scripting/callbacks/OnPlayerExitedMenu.md

 ---
 title: OnPlayerExitedMenu
-description: Called when a player exits a menu.
+description: This callback is called when a player exits a menu.
 tags: ["player", "menu"]
 ---

 ## Description

-Called when a player exits a menu.
+This callback is called when a player exits a menu.

 | Name     | Description                               |
 | -------- | ----------------------------------------- |